Diffeomorphism invariant tensor networks for 3d gravity: Discussion

 This also explains why we were able to construct states with a fixed spatial topology $\Sigma$: in the $G_N \to 0$ limit, states of 3D gravity reduce to their saddlepoints, for which the topology of $\Sigma$ does not fluctuate.
 In fact, 3D gravity is only equivalent to Chern-Simons theory at the level of the action.
 The topological field theory which properly accounts for the measure of gravity is two copies of the Virasoro TQFT \cite{Collier_2023}.\footnote{The need for two copies is because a single copy of the Virasoro TQFT is related to $\SL(2,\R)$ Chern-Simons theory, and the gauge group of gravity is $\SL(2,\R) \times \SL(2,\R)$.} We discussed a possible direction for generalization to build topological tensor networks for the Virasoro TQFT in Sec.~\ref{sec:gravity}.
 If this generalization holds, then we expect our states to agree with the Virasoro TQFT in the semiclassical limit, and that the Virasoro TQFT is the quantum theory which controls the loop corrections (finite level effects) in each chiral half of the bulk theory.

 Topological tensor networks (called string-nets in condensed matter theory) are believed to the the canonically quantized version of the $G_\sigma \times \overline{G_\sigma}$ Turaev-Viro topological quantum field theory \cite{kirillov2011stringnet,kirillov2010corners,Hu:2011pf,Wang2010,Turaev:1994xb,Kadar2009-aw,Buerschaper:2010vwd}, which in our case is the large level limit of a Chern-Simons theory.
 Therefore, topological tensor networks are \emph{not} simply discrete approximations to semi-classical states of 3D gravity: they are a tool to construct the exact continuum states in the large level $(G_N \to 0)$ limit.
-Note that recent work by Hartman has shown that the exact path integral of 3D gravity can be computed via triangulation of hyperbolic manifolds using conformal Turaev-Viro theory, a Turaev-Viro theory of the Virasoro group \cite{Hartman:2025ula,Hartman:2025cyj}.\footnote{This is not quite the same as the (doubled) Virasoro TQFT, but is related by S-duality of the boundary conditions defining the path integrals.} Thus, if the relationship between string-nets and Turaev-Viro theories continues to hold, then our work can be interpreted as a canonical quantization of these exact path integrals.
-It would be very interesting if, in some sense, the triangulation of these hyperbolic manifolds could be restricted to a Cauchy slice $\Sigma$ and produce topological tensor networks like the ones we studied in a direct way after canonical quantization.
+Note that recent work by Hartman has shown that the exact path integral of 3D gravity can be computed via triangulation of hyperbolic manifolds using conformal Turaev-Viro theory, a Turaev-Viro theory of the Virasoro group \cite{Hartman:2025ula,Hartman:2025cyj}.\footnote{This is not quite the same as the (doubled) Virasoro TQFT, but is related by S-duality of the boundary conditions defining the path integrals.} Thus, if the relationship between string-nets and Turaev-Viro theories continues to hold, then our work can be interpreted as a canonical quantization of these exact path integrals.\footnote{A similar model was also proposed in \cite{Chen:2024unp}, but with a focus on reproducing Liouville CFT exactly, rather than matching the exact partition function of 3D gravity in the bulk.
+We expect these models to be closely related.} It would be very interesting if, in some sense, the triangulation of these hyperbolic manifolds could be restricted to a Cauchy slice $\Sigma$ and produce topological tensor networks like the ones we studied in a direct way after canonical quantization.

 Furthermore, in this paper, we considered topological tensor networks associated with doubled Chern-Simons theories $G_k \times \overline{G_k}$, and focused on $\SL(2,\R) \times \SL(2,\R)$.
 It would be interesting to construct similar models for the other gauge groups relevant for gravity, such as $\SL(2,\C)$, $\text{ISO}(1,2)$, and $\text{ISO}(3)$.
 The obstruction is that these groups do not immediately factorize into chiral halves, so their relationship with string-nets is not obvious.
 Perhaps some coset construction, analogous to that outlined in Sec.~\ref{sec:gravity}, will allow for the appropriate generalization.